What Is The Atomic Number For Arsenic

 If you suspect that your drinking water may be contaminated with arsenic, have it tested by a certified laboratory.
 Water testing can determine the concentration of arsenic and other contaminants present in your water supply.

 Choose a reputable laboratory that uses validated analytical methods and follows quality control procedures.
-Understand the results of your water test and take appropriate action if arsenic levels exceed regulatory limits.
+So understand the results of your water test and take appropriate action if arsenic levels exceed regulatory limits.
 This may involve installing a water treatment system, such as a reverse osmosis filter or an arsenic-specific adsorption filter.
 The atomic number for arsenic doesn't directly affect the testing process, but it's the underlying reason why such tests are important for public health.

 Dietary Considerations